AristurtleDev/building-2d-games-with-monogame/documentation/chapter-02-crash-course/02-07-the-game1-file.md

 ---

-At the core of every MonoGame project is the implementation of the `Game` class.
-In a newly created project, this is provided in the *Game1.cs* file which contains the `Game1` class that derives from the `Game` class.
+At the heart of every MonoGame project is an implementation of the `Game` class.
+The `Game` class is responsible for initializing the graphics services, initializing the game, loading content, and updating and rendering our game through the *game loop*.

+When creating a new MonoGame project, this is provided by the *Game1.cs* code file that defines the class `Game1` which derives from the MonoGame framework `Game` class.
+When first generated, it contains the following code:

 ```cs
 using Microsoft.Xna.Framework;